aborrero/fw-admin/README.md

 		/var/local/fw.d/rules/vlan_2
 		/var/local/fw.d/rules/vlan_3

-	I this example, a `core` file is used for constructing all custom chains, a `set` file is used to declare all sets and others are pure rule declaration zone.
+	I this example, a `core` file is used for building all custom chains, a `set` file is used to declare all sets, and all others files are pure rule declaration zone.

 3. Tunning global variables